paulcuth/lua-tessel/README.md

 ## Features
-You can currently run and flash Lua scripts to a USB-connected Tessel device.
-For everything else, including erasing a flashed Lua script, you will need to use the [official Tessel CLI](https://github.com/tessel/cli).
+You can currently `run` scripts on, `push` to and `erase` a USB-connected Tessel device.
+For everything else you will need to use the [official Tessel CLI](https://github.com/tessel/cli).
+There are currently no plans to replicate any other functionality of the Tessel CLI.

 ## Built-in modules
-lua-tessel restores the developement environment on the Tessel back to a default Lua 5.1 environment.
+`lua-tessel` restores the developement environment on the Tessel back to a default Lua 5.1 environment.
 However, the following modules have also been added to package.preload and are available to require().

 Some thing to note when using these modules:
-- When calling methods on JS modules from Lua, always use the colon syntax.
+- Always use colon syntax when calling methods on JS modules from Lua.
 - `.end()` is used in some of the JS modules, but `t:end()` is invalid syntax in Lua. `t['end']()` can be used, but a `t:fin()` alias method is added for convenience.

 ### bit32